 This programme will offer home astronomers, who may have graduated in subjects other than physics, the opportunity to gain a formal postgraduate qualification in Astronomy and Astrophysics, and is designed to give students a robust and up-to-date background in these areas.
 Over the course of two years, we will explore the solar system, stellar physics, infra-red, radio and high energy astronomy, as well as discussing the foundations of cosmology.

 By its very nature, astronomy is a mathematical subject - students will therefore need a background in this area, although fully-supported maths master classes will be a permanent feature on the programme for those who need to refresh their skills in this area.

-The programme starts in late September/early October each academic year, as well as a second start date in January each year – places are limited to ensure a constructive atmosphere for discussions.
+The programme starts in late September/early October each academic year – places are limited to ensure a constructive atmosphere for discussions.

 This is a part-time, postgraduate-level programme delivered wholly online in a fully-supported learning environment.
 Students can exit with a Postgraduate Certificate after successful completion of the first year if their circumstances change.

 This part-time two-year programme will comprise six 20-credit modules: